 When you first come to Liverpool, you may be surprised that Everton is also a part of the city.
 Typically, the football club plays in the Walton borough and has never actually played in the borough of Liverpool, which actually only starts on the other side of Anfield.

 Ever wondered what that turret in the club logo is?
 It's the 'Everton Lock-Up', a small landmark in the heart of the Everton neighbourhood.
-You'll find it between Shaw Street and Village Street, and before, you really didn't want to end up here: It served as a mini-prison, to put drunks and petty criminals in for a night of contemplation.
+You'll find it between Shaw Street and Village Street.
+Back in the day you really didn't want to end up here.
+It served as a mini-prison, to put drunks and petty criminals in for a night of contemplation.
 Today, you have a beautiful view of the city of Liverpool from the slope next to it.

 Bramley Moore Dock

 Curious about the future of the club and the new stadium?
 Then head to Bramley Moore Dock, just north of the city centre.
-A brand new stadium with a capacity for more than 50,000 Evertonians will be built here on the River Mersey.
-It will not surpass Goodison Park, but the location of the yet-to-be named stadium holds a lot of promise.
+A brand new stadium with a capacity of more than 50,000 Evertonians will be built here on the River Mersey.
+It will not surpass Goodison Park, but the location of the yet-to-be-named stadium promises a lot.

 Tickets